justinjudefernandes/Tines-SOAR-Integration-with-Wazuh-Automated-Security-Response/README.md

   - Creating a dedicated team named 'Wazuh-SOC-Analyst-Challenge’.
   - Creating the Wazuh-Webhook.
   - Copying the webhook URL.
-  - Configuring Wazuh to forward matching security events to Tines in JSON format.
+- Configured the Wazuh Manager to forward events matching the custom SSH brute-force detection rule:
-- Configured the Wazuh Manager to forward events matching the custom SSH brute-force detection rule.
+  - Forward matching security events to Tines in JSON format.
   - Added the rule id for ‘Multiple SSH login failures observed from the same source IP’.
   - Obtained this id from the Wazuh Manager Custom rules.
   - Disabled ‘active-response’ for the firewall-drop on rule id 100101.
   - Confirmed that there was no active response enabled using the command: /var/ossec/bin/agent_control -L

 📌 Refer to the below screenshots: (left to right)